Körber European Science Prize

-The Körber European Science Prize is a science and technology award, presented annually by the Körber Foundation in Hamburg, honoring outstanding scientists working in Europe for their promising research projects.
-The prize is endowed with 1 million euro (until 2018: 750,000 euro) and promotes research projects in the life sciences and physical sciences.
+The Körber European Science Prize is a science award presented annually by the Körber Foundation in Hamburg, Germany.
+It recognizes scientists conducting research in Europe and alternates between the life sciences and the physical sciences.
+The prize is endowed with €1,000,000 (€750,000 up to 2018).

 History

-The prize was initiated by the entrepreneur Kurt A. Körber with the help of Reimar Lüst, the president of the Max Planck Society.
-The first award was in 1985.
-At first, European research teams were honored, but since 2005, only individuals qualify.
+The prize was initiated by the entrepreneur Kurt A. Körber with the help of Reimar Lüst, the president of the Max Planck Society, and was first awarded in 1985.
+At first, European research teams were honored, but since 2005, it has been awarded only to individual scientists.

 Selection process

-Candidates for the prize need not be from Europe, but they must be living in Europe.
-Renowned scientists from all over Europe, grouped into two Search Committees, select promising candidates.
-The awards are annual and alternate between the life and physical sciences.
-Those who are shortlisted are then asked to submit a detailed proposal for a research project which is then judged in two rounds of assessment by the Search Committee.
-The work of the Search Committee is supported by international experts.
-A maximum of five candidates are subsequently recommended to the Trustee Committee which, based on a summary of expert assessments, previous publications, and scientific career history, decides on the new prizewinner.
-A personal application is not allowed.
+The prize alternates between life sciences and physical sciences.
+Candidates are identified by two search committees, one for each field, and shortlisted candidates are invited to submit a summary of their scientific breakthrough and a research proposal.
+Independent international reviewers assess the candidates and their work, and up to three finalists are presented to the Trustee Committee, which selects the prize winner.
+Self-nominations are not accepted.

 Prize money

-All prizewinners receive a certificate and one million euro (until 2008: 750,000 euros) prize money.
-The prizewinners can keep 10 percent of the money for themselves and must spend the rest on research in Europe in three to five years.
+The prize is endowed with €1,000,000; prizewinners can keep 10 percent of the money for themselves and must spend the rest on research in Europe in three to five years.
 Aside from these restrictions they alone can decide how to use the money.

 Presentation

-The prize is presented every year in the Great Hall of Hamburg City Hall in the presence of the Mayor of the Free and Hanseatic City of Hamburg and 600 guests from science, industry, politics, and society.
+The prize is presented every year in the Great Hall of Hamburg City Hall, often with participation by representatives of the Hamburg Senate.